Entropy, Ultralimits and the Poisson boundary: Application for amenable groups

-Recall that a generating probabilty measure on \(G\) is called \emph{Liouville} if the corresponding Poisson boundary is a point. \begin{corollary} If \(\mu\) is a Liouville measure on \(G\), then for any finitely supported probabilty measure \(\lambda\) on \(G\) and a convex function \(f\) with \(f(1)=0\) we have:
+Recall that a generating probability measure on \(G\) is called \emph{Liouville} if the corresponding Furstenberg-Poisson boundary is a point. \begin{corollary} If \(\mu\) is a Liouville measure on \(G\), then for any finitely supported probability measure \(\lambda\) on \(G\) and a convex function \(f\) with \(f(1)=0\) we have:

-Here \(\mu_a=(1-a)\sum_{n}a^{n}\mu^{*n}\). \end{corollary} \begin{proof} It is a special case of Corollary \ref{Corollary RN parameters on group and boundary} as in this case, \(\mathcal{B}(G,\mu)\) is a point. \end{proof}
+Here \(\mu_a=(1-a)\sum_{n}a^{n}\mu^{*n}\). \end{corollary} \begin{proof} It is a special case of Corollary \ref{Corollary RN parameters on group and boundary}, as in this case, \(\mathcal{B}(G,\mu)\) is a point. \end{proof}

 Using the (proven) Furstenberg conjecture (see \cite{BoundaryEntropy}) we conclude the following characterization of amenability, which includes Theorem \ref{Theorem A}: